manoelpqueiroz/galactipy/README.md

 If you set `create_cli` to `True` the template comes with a cute little CLI application example.
 It utilises [`Typer`][htu3] and [`Rich`][htu4] for CLI input validation and beautiful formatting in the terminal.

-After installation via `make install` (preferred) or `poetry install` you can try to play with the example:
+After installation via `invoke install` (preferred) or `poetry install` you can try to play with the example:

 ```bash
 poetry run <repo_name> --help